tylim88/Firelord/README.md

 🌈 Strictly one-time setup per document.
 Once configured, you are ready.
 No more confusing setup in the future, simplicity at its finest.

+🦚 No annoying typescript decorator needed, type in plain simple typescript, only once and you can start your game.

 🍡 Prevent empty array from hitting `in`, `not-in`, `array-contains-any`, `arrayUnion` and `arrayRemove`, peace in mind.

 🍧 Use `in`, `not-in` and `array-contains-any` with more than 10 elements array. (`not-in` has a caveat)